About Loma Linda University

 The Department of Family Medicine at LLUHS is distinguished in many areas.
 Its undergraduate curriculum provides the background that leads to LLU consistently being one of the top five family physician producing medical schools in the country.
 Besides the combined program, its graduate medical education offerings include a traditional family medicine residency, an innovative longitudinal rural family medicine training program, and special emphases on palliative care and geriatric education.
 The residency is one of 14 P4 (Preparing the Personal Physician for Practice) in the country designated by family medicine leaders to be studied as an educational innovator.

-The department takes a leadership role at Loma Linda, with the department chair currently being the chief of staff for LLU Medical Center.
 The department runs both the palliative care and the urgent care services for LLUMC and is looked to for innovations in whole person care as well as quality improvement.
-The Faculty Clinic has adopted innovative and award winning programs for diabetes care, open access appointment scheduling, and electronic medical record implementation.
+The Faculty Clinic is a Level 3 recognized Patient-Centered Medical Home (PCMH) by the NCQA, and has adopted innovative and award winning programs for diabetes care, open access appointment scheduling, and electronic medical record implementation.

-The Department of Family Medicine consists of 43 faculty, including nine who have core residency teaching appointments.
-Within the residency there are specialists in preventive medicine, geriatrics, sports medicine, whole person care, and behavioral medicine.
+Within the department there are specialists in preventive medicine, geriatrics, sports medicine, whole person care, HIV medicine, and behavioral medicine.

 The Department of Preventive Medicine